 Monitoring and optimizing the performance of your agents

-Keeping your Agentforce agents running smoothly is key to delivering a great customer experience.
+Keeping your Agentforce agents running smoothly is key to delivering a great experience for both your sales teams and customers.
 Here’s how to monitor and optimize their performance:

 - Track key metrics.
 Keep an eye on response accuracy, customer satisfaction, and conversation completion rates.
-These insights help you understand how well your agents are performing and where they can improve.
+These insights help you understand how well your agents are handling customer queries and where they can improve.

 - Analyze conversation data.
 Dig into conversation logs to spot trends and identify areas for improvement.
 Fine-tuning responses based on real interactions helps your agents better meet customer needs.